alon-albalak/TLiDB/README.md

 - Continual Learning
 - Generalizability of pre-training datasets and model architectures

-## TLiDB is the starter code for the FETA Benchmark Challenge!
+## This repo is also the starter code for the FETA Benchmark Challenge!

 The FETA Benchmark Challenge is being hosted at the [5th Workshop on NLP For Conversational AI](https://sites.google.com/view/5thnlp4convai) (co-located with ACL 2023).
 <br>